b3cl0s3r/Python_TCP_Chat/README.md

 # Python_TCP_Chat
-TCP Chat written in Python
+TCP Chat written in Python.
+You can:
+* Send private messages
+* Check who is online
+* Choose an username or get a random name.

+# Options